 In the US, nearshoring a project attempts to strike that balance between lower costs and better quality, given that salary levels and general production costs are lower in Latin America than in Canada or the US.

 But you don’t lose out on a quality gap.
 The region is growing its role within global software development thanks to waves of new IT talent and rising levels of expertise that in many cases rival first-world countries.
 The two outsourcing giants being Brazil and Argentina – also the two South American giants in terms of geographic size.

 When you outsource a project, you are essentially handing over part of your business to a company that specializes in that one area.
 If you’re a clothing retailer, ecommerce is an important part of business, but there are many other areas which require a lot of attention and are equally as important.

-Having a team fully focused on your ecommerce, who are also highly experienced and have many world-famous brands under their belt – like United Virtualities (shameless plug) will provide better quality and better outcomes.
+Having a team fully focused on your ecommerce, who are also highly experienced and have many world-famous brands under their belt – like ArganoUV (shameless plug) will provide better quality and better outcomes.

 And because we’re they’re highly specialized in say ecommerce, outsourcers have a depth and varied pool of expertise within ecommerce, something of which is highly unlikely in-house.

 When a project is undertaken in-house there are fixed overhead costs and are met monthly _ hopefully!
 If demand fluctuates within a project, or changes within the year, employees are paid regardless of the workload involved in that project.

 Working with an outsourced service, the cost can fluctuate depending on the level of workload – depending on the agreed upon contract.
 When a project deviates or strays towards another pathway, which almost all projects do, resources can be funneled into or withdrawn depending on demand.